-The myth says that after the sudden and cruel abduction of Demeter's daughter, Persephone, by the almighty god of the underworld Hades, Demeter fell into depression, neglecting her obligations to the land and leading the humankind into starvation.
+The Greek myth says that after the sudden and cruel abduction of Demeter's daughter, Persephone, by the almighty god of the underworld Hades, Demeter fell into depression, neglecting her obligations to the land and leading humankind into starvation.

-As a reward, she secretly tried to make Demophon an immortal by anointing the infant with divine ambrosia and laying him in the flames of her hearth.
+As a reward, she secretly tried to make Demophon immortal by anointing the infant with divine ambrosia and laying him in the flames of her hearth.
 Before the completion of her ritual, the mother of the young boys, Metanira stormed into the chambers of the goddess and saw her child in the flames.

 Terrified by the sight, she screamed and rushed to protect Demophon putting an end to the ritual before the completion of his immortality.
 Demeter though, taught to Triptolemus the craft of agriculture, granting that way to cultivate cereal and every kind of crop to humankind.

 Statue of Greek mythological god Pan talking to a woman - credits: Giorgio G/Shutterstock.com

 According to Oxford dictionaries, panic is the “sudden uncontrollable fear or anxiety, often causing wildly unthinking behavior”.
-According to ancient Greek mythology, the god responsible for this emotion is Pan (Pan-ic), a secondary but greatly respected deity of the Greek pantheon, representing the forces of nature and the wild, protector of shepherds and flocks and companion of the Nymphs.
+According to Greek mythology, the god responsible for this emotion is Pan (Pan-ic), a secondary but greatly respected deity of the Greek pantheon, representing the forces of nature and the wild, protector of shepherds and flocks, and companion of the Nymphs.

 Many sanctuaries honoring the god were founded in Attica after the battle and just below the Acropolis, a cave was dedicated to the fearless god Pan.